haihala/Quince/README.md

 Collaborative notepad/paint to learn websockets.

-⚠️ **If you run quince as root and set a custom data directory be extra careful.
+⚠️ **If you run quince as root(don't) and set a custom data directory be extra careful.
 Everything in the directory will be visible to the public and could be deleted** ⚠️

 Python backend, react frontend (made with Node).
 Contains host file for nginx and systemd unit.